The Napa Wine Project

 The primary winery building is mostly constructed of clay taken from the property mixed with approximately 2% concrete.
 This rammed earth construction features extremely thick walls which effectively moderates the temperature year-round.
 This building was designed by William Turnbull who also designed Napa’s Cakebread Cellars.
 It was built in 1995 and at the time was one of the largest rammed earth buildings in the state of California.
 We are only aware of several other rammed earth buildings associated with vintners in the Napa Valley – including Wing Canyon (which unfortunately was destroyed in the 2017 fires) and the home on site of Dyer Vineyard on Diamond Mountain.

-Long Meadow Ranch used to offer a tour of the estate in an open-air 4whd Pinzgauer vehicle – today visits to the winery include a tasting, a visit to their small olive mill and a quick tour of the cave.
+Long Meadow Ranch used to offer a tour of the estate in an open-air 4whd Pinzgauer vehicle – today visits to the winery include a tasting, a visit to their small olive mill and a quick tour of their cave (constructed in 1994).
 This 650-acre property was first deeded to EJ Church, a Civil War veteran by Ulysses S Grant.
 Church settled this land in 1872 and the Hall’s flagship wine, the Cabernet Sauvignon E.J.
 Church is created in homage to him.
 Today the property is home to a number of long-haired cattle, a building which has served for many TV photo shoots, hillside vineyards and an olive orchard.

 After the Halls purchased their Mayacamas estate property they discovered an old olive grove dating back to the early 1880s containing approximately 350 olive trees which had been nearly taken over by the surrounding natural vegetation.
 They spent several years restoring this old grove – sent bud wood to UC Davis for identification – but ultimately there was no record of these particular types of trees.
 As a result, the Halls came up with their own proprietary name – Pratu Lungo which translates in Italian to Long Meadow Ranch.
 Later they planted a number of known Italian and Spanish varietals and today farm about 15 acres of olives.

-Long Meadow Ranch is one of only two wineries in Napa Valley to own their own olive mill and production facilities (the other being Round Pond).
+Long Meadow Ranch is one of only three wineries in Napa Valley to own their own olive mill and production facilities; the others being Round Pond and Marciano Estate.
 The olive mill was made in Italy and features two large Italian granite stones, each of which weighs 2 tons – both sitting on a sizable 4-ton stone block.
 Visits to the property will include a quick tour of the mill followed by shots of olive oil – using special olive oil tasting glasses.

 Long Meadow Ranch has donated over 380 acres of land as conservation easements to the Napa Land Trust meaning these acres will never be developed and will remain in their natural state.
 A map of all the land within the Napa Land Trust hangs on one of the winery walls.